 8. Farm to School

-MEAA will promote a student led garden that grows food for the cooking club and chef to prepare and everyday meals.
+MeAA will promote a student led garden that grows food for the cooking club and chef to prepare everyday meals.

 9. Measuring Implementation and Evaluation